How To Claim Compensation For A Brain Injury Due To Carbon Monoxide Poisoning? Can I Claim?

 What Are The Symptoms Seen In Cases Involving A Brain Injury Due To Carbon Monoxide Poisoning Claim?

 Symptoms of carbon monoxide poisoning can be broken into three grades, mild, moderate, and severe.

-The symptoms of mild exposure to/ injury from carbon monoxide are often mistaken from food poisoning or the flu and can lead to the condition being misdiagnosed or missed if the person does not know that have been exposed to CO.
+The symptoms of mild exposure to/ injury from carbon monoxide are often mistaken for food poisoning or the flu.
+They can lead to the condition being misdiagnosed or missed if they do not know that they’ve been exposed to CO.

 - Vomiting and nausea,

 With higher exposure to CO poisoning, the initial symptoms will become stronger and may be accompanied by additional symptoms such as:

 - Problems thinking clearly or concentrating,